frc1418/noboty/README.md

 [See contributors](https://github.com/frc1418/noboty/graphs/contributors)

 ## Licensing
-In-season, use of this software is restricted by the FRC rules.
-After the season ends, the MIT License applies instead.
+This software is protected under the MIT License.